 2. Subscribers Manifest Interest in Your Brand

-A large email list sounds nice, but the truth is that quality is what sets email audiences apart.
-Marketers should review their lists at least annually in order to identify and delete superfluous subscribers.
+An extensive email list sounds nice, but the truth is that quality is what sets email audiences apart.
+Marketers should review their lists at least annually to identify and delete superfluous subscribers.

 Some marketers try to grow their email lists by purchasing leads, but these contacts are almost always low-quality.
-Organic leads, on the other hand, have given you the opportunity to contact them personally.
+Organic leads, on the other hand, have allowed you to contact them personally.
 Considering how many emails most of us already receive, subscribing to your newsletter shows sincere interest in your products.

 3. Email is a Very Easy Way to Reach Customers